flybywiresim/docs/docs/pilots-corner/a380x/a380x-beginner-guide/04_engine-start-taxi.md

     * [Parking Brake](../../a380x-briefing/flight-deck/pedestal/parking-brake)

 `BEFORE START CHECKLIST ..........................................
 COMPLETE`<br/>

-??? tip "How and Where"
+??? note "Before Start Checklist"
     The Airbus A380 has a built-in checklist system that can be accessed via the [Engine Warning Display (EWD)](../../a380x-briefing/flight-deck/main-panel/ewd).